chewi-clinton/UniHomes/frontend/README.md

 ## 📞 Support

-For support, email support@clouddrive.com or join our Slack channel.
+For support, email support@FileSphere.com or join our Slack channel.

 ---

-**Built with ❤️ by the CloudDrive Team**
+**Built with ❤️ by the FileShpere Team**